magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/opc-ua.md

 ## OPC-UA integration tutorial

-In this tutorial, we will configure the integration between ThingsBoard and OPC-UA to get the Airconditioners data from the [OPC UA C++ Demo Server](https://www.unified-automation.com/downloads/opc-ua-servers.html){:target="_blank"} and allow the user to switch on/off any Airconditioner using the integration downlink feature.
+In this tutorial, we will configure the integration between IoT Hub and OPC-UA to get the Airconditioners data from the [OPC UA C++ Demo Server](https://www.unified-automation.com/downloads/opc-ua-servers.html){:target="_blank"} and allow the user to switch on/off any Airconditioner using the integration downlink feature.

 ## Prerequisites